-This section describes the types of recipient each credit reference agency can share data with.
+This section describes the types of recipients each credit reference agency can share data with.
 Each CRA has its own access control processes in place.
-For example, before it shares data with any another organisation, to check that organisation’s identity and, where applicable, to confirm where it is registered with regulators.
+For example, before it shares data with any other organisation, to check that organisation’s identity and, where applicable, to confirm where it is registered with regulators.

 Members of the credit reference agency data sharing arrangements